Ryder4real/sports-parity/README.md

 I go into the project in much more detail at: https://www.ryderfried.com/projects

-Here is a graph that overviews results.
+Here is a graph that overviews results:
 ![Sports Parity Comparison](plots/comparison_plot.png)